4-Ingredient Fluffy Vegan Protein Pancakes

 - cacao nibs or dairy-free chocolate chips (you can also add these to the batter for chocolate chip pancakes!)

-- pure maple syrup
+- maple syrup

 - chia seed jam